Mazda Shifter Stuck in Park | Manual Override | Won’t Go In Gear

 It’s not uncommon for Mazda vehicles to be stuck in the park.
 In such cases, you won’t move the shifter lever from P to R, N, D, or vice versa.

-In this guide, you will learn how to manually move the shifter on Mazda out of Park.
+This guide will teach you how to manually move the Mazda shifter out of the park.

 - Set the emergency brakes on your Mazda.
-Insert the key into the ignition of your Mazda.
-Turn the key to the ON position.
+Insert the key into the ignition and turn the key to the ON position.

-- Locate the shift override slot next to the shifter of your Mazda.
+- Locate the shift override slot next to your Mazda shifter.
 Remove the plastic cover if your Mazda has one.

 - Insert a screwdriver into the slot and push down.
 Keep the brake pedal pressed as you try this.
 If you don’t set the emergency brakes or keep the brakes pressed, your Mazda may roll when you move the shifter from Park to Drive.